Big Data Hadoop Certification Training Course

 I hope this blog would have helped you in understating the HBase Data Model & HBase Architecture.
 Hope you enjoyed it.
 Now you can relate to the features of HBase (which I explained in my previous HBase Tutorial blog) with HBase Architecture and understand how it works internally.
 Now that you know the theoretical part of HBase, you should move to the practical part.
 Keeping this in mind, our next blog of Hadoop Tutorial Series will be explaining a sample HBase POC.

-Now that you have understood the HBase Architecture, check out the Hadoop training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you have understood the HBase Architecture, check out the Hadoop training in Bangalore by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.